bendews/uplink/docs/source/quickstart.rst

 to write custom conversion logic that fits your unique needs.

-At the least, you need to specify the expected return type using a decorator from the :py:class:`uplink.returns` module.
-For example, :py:class:`uplink.returns.from_json` is handy when working with APIs that provide JSON responses:
+At the least, you need to specify the expected return type using a decorator from the :py:mod:`uplink.accepts` module.
+For example, :py:class:`uplink.accepts.json` is handy when working with APIs that provide JSON responses:

 .. code-block:: python

-    @returns.from_json(User)
+    @accepts.json(schema=User)
     @get("users/{username}")
     def get_user(self, username): pass